A cost-effective and sustainable approach to poverty alleviation

 An Inside Look at our Model

-- Village Enterprise identifies households that are most in need by engaging the local community in a Poverty Wealth Ranking Exercise and using Innovations for Poverty Action’s Poverty Probability Index (PPI).
+- Village Enterprise identifies households that are most in need by engaging the village opinion leaders in a Participatory Community Mapping Exercise and using Innovations for Poverty Action’s Poverty Probability Index (PPI).

 - Participants in our programs are individuals who live on less than $1.90 a day, have no prior business experience, and are unable to provide for their family’s basic needs.